pratyush20102/DimeDash/README.md

 ### Access via Local Host

 Clone the repository and make sure that `node.js` is installed in the system.
-Navigate to the project directory and run the following commands sequentially:
+In the project directory, you can run:

 #### `npm install`